CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/01_MappingData00.md

 ![blank](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_01.png)

 Begin to familiarize yourself with the interface.
 For more information, refer to this [brief description](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/QGIS_InterfaceDescription.md) of the elements of the interface.

 #### Adding Layers

 In order to construct our map within QGIS we will need to add our data layers to the map project.
 There are several ways to accomplish this.
 We will begin by using the `Add Vector Layer` button.

 ![vector](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata01_02.png)

-**Navigate** to the MappingData\Shape\ folder.
-There are a number of different file extensions that may be unfamiliar.
-The files outlined in blue are components of the admin_0_countries shapefile, and the ones outlined in magenta are elements of the populated_places shapefile.
-It is very important that all of these files stay together in the same folder otherwise QGIS will not be able to load the layer.
+**Navigate** to the `1_MappingData/Shape/` folder, which contains the data layers we will use for this project.
+There are a number of different file extensions here that may be unfamiliar.
+The files outlined in blue are components of the admin_0_countries shapefile (`admin_0_countries.shp`), and the ones outlined in magenta are elements of the populated_places shapefile (`populated_places.shp`).
+The component files are as follows:

 * .shp - The main file that stores the feature geometry (required).
 * .shx - The index file that stores the index of the feature geometry (required).